JonasSchaub/FragmentFingerprints/README.md

 If the molecule name/ID is in the first column of the specified molecule file, the name/ID will be added to the result file when the fingerprints are generated, making it easier to assign the fingerprints to the molecules.

+## Example initialization and usage of the FragmentFingerprinter
+see in <a href="https://github.com/JonasSchaub/FragmentFingerprints/wiki">"wiki"</a>

 ## Installation
 This is a Gradle project.
 In order to use the source code for your own software, download or clone the repository and open it in a Gradle-supporting IDE (e.g. IntelliJ) as a Gradle project and execute the build.gradle file.